 I will occasionally make veiled references to natural forces in nature, such as wind and water, or to the transitory works and activity of mankind, but I believe our marks upon the earth are superficial and fleeting.
 I try to depict and celebrate what is truly elemental on the planet- the endless handiwork of water, atmosphere and light.
 Many of the canvases are named for places and circumstances brought about by the manipulations of humanity, but the dominant feature in each one is the ongoing celestial process.

-For more information about the artist, go to: http://www.johngarybrown.com
+For more information about the artist, please visit http://www.johngarybrown.com/.

 More than the art: Cider Gallery in East Lawrence acts a community center, heart of warehouse district